Free and Bound Triiodothyronine (Blood)

 This blood test measures the level of the hormone triiodothyronine (T3) in your blood.

-stimulating hormone (TSH).
-TSH is made by the pituitary gland.
-The thyroid gland is
+The hormone is made by your thyroid gland.
+The thyroid is a butterfly-shaped gland

-a butterfly-shaped gland near the base of your throat, above your collarbone.
+near the base of your throat, above your collarbones.

-The T3 test is used to help diagnose thyroid problems, especially hyperthyroidism.
+The T3 test is used to help diagnose thyroid problems, such as hyperthyroidism.
+Hyperthyroidism

-In hyperthyroidism, the thyroid gland makes too much thyroid hormone.
+means the thyroid gland makes too many thyroid hormones.

-T3 has two forms: bound and free.
-Bound T3 is attached to a protein and free T3 is
+T3 has 2 forms: bound and free.
+Bound T3 is attached to a protein and free T3 is not

-not attached to anything.
+attached to anything.
 The free T-3 test measures only the amount of free T3.
-The
+The total

 Why do I need this test?